 The answer to that question depends on what business purchases you make.
 You will no longer earn bonus points when you buy gas or shop at office supply stores.
 But, it’s easier to earn bonus points from online business purchases.
 If you’re an entrepreneur, the Ink Preferred can be a better option because you probably have a sizable internet advertising budget.

-On a positive note, the Ink Preferred earns more on travel than any of the other Chase credit cards that earn Ultimate Rewards points.
+On a positive note, the Ink Business Preferred® Credit Card earns more on travel than any of the other Chase credit cards that earn Ultimate Rewards points.
 You will no longer earn points on gas purchases, but, anytime you need to fly, rent a car, or stay at a hotel, you will earn 3 points per $1.

 The 5x payout for the Ink Plus was more lucrative, but, the Ink Preferred’s earning opportunities are more flexible.
 The Ink Preferred may only have a maximum bonus rate of 3 points per $1, but, there are more ways to earn bonus points.
 You should be able to earn more points overall each year because you can spend up to $150,000 (instead of $100,000) and because you earn bonus points on all travel purchases.

-And, the Ink Preferred’s $1,000 sign-up bonus is also a better deal as well, especially since they didn’t increase the spending requirement.
+And, the Ink Preferred’s sign-up bonus is also a better deal as well.

 What to Know Before You Apply For the Ink Preferred

-Since you can no longer apply for the Chase Ink Plus, the only two Ink business credit cards currently offered by Chase are the Ink Cash and Ink Preferred.
+Since you can no longer apply for the Chase Ink Plus, the Ink business credit cards currently offered are:

 There are a few things to know before you apply for an Ink business card: